JamesMarxTheThird/Farm-Central-Stock-Take-Web-Application/README.md

 Username: farmer
 Password: farmer

-The farmer has a basic homepage and can add a new item to their profile.
+The farmer has a basic homepage, displaying their username and can add a new item to their profile.

 ![farmer_homepage](https://user-images.githubusercontent.com/101861214/178948940-9afd35c9-7d55-41e8-a9a4-cd925480a9dd.png)